Meet the Crouse Center Staff

 MBA, Aurora University

-Majors I Advise: Social Work
+Majors I Advise: Physical Education and Social Work (last names A-L)

 Personal Advising Philosophy: My advising philosophy is centered on fostering a supportive, student-centered approach that encourages self-advocacy and personal growth.
 I aim to guide students in making informed academic and career decisions, helping them develop the skills and confidence needed to thrive both during college and in their future endeavors.